viamrobotics/docs/docs/services/data/_index.md

 The data management service:

-- Automatically resumes capturing data after your machine restarts.
+- Automatically captures data at the rate you specify.
+   If your machine restarts, data capture resumes automatically.
 - Securely transfers data to the cloud at the frequency you define.
 - Automatically deletes local data after syncing for space management.